HattieTavares/mood-journal/README.md

 Users can add and review mood data; the default view provides a 7-day lookback.
 User authentication is handled by Passport middleware.
 EJS templating and Tailwind CSS were used to build the user interface.

+## Our Goal:

+- Help users generate awareness of what is impacting their moods, and track patterns and fluctuations over time.
+- This helps to  reveal mood patterns and triggers
+- Can help users track effects of new medications
+- Track progress in therapy
+- Obtain insight on where to focus your energy and intentions

 ## Lessons Learned:

 Mood Journal was built for the GDI Hackathon 2022 - Hack for Health.
 This is the first hackathon that many of us on Team Mood Swings took part of.
 It was a logistical hurdle to try and plan meetings around the different time zones but we communicated clearly which led to a painless workflow.